22:38 EU wants to enable Ukraine aid even without Hungary

 22:00 Russia and India discuss the war in Ukraine

-Russian Foreign Minister Sergey Lavrov and Indian Foreign Minister Subrahmanyam Jaishankar plan to discuss the situation in Ukraine at talks in Moscow on December 27.
-This was reported by the Russian state news agency TASS, citing Moscow's foreign ministry.
+Russian Foreign Minister Sergei Lavrov and Indian Foreign Minister Subrahmanyam Jaishankar plan to discuss the situation in Ukraine at talks in Moscow on December 27.
+This was reported by the Russian state news agency TASS, citing Moscow's Foreign Ministry.

 20:36 Selenskyj: Russia firesat Kherson train station before evacuation train departs